The Cornwall We Want

 Too much damage is being caused....

-by Joanne B, almost 4 years ago
+by Joanne B, over 4 years ago

 I think that the lockdown, which is being lifted far too soon in the face of pressures from tourism (again) gave the whole environment a break.
 Better air quality, less pollution, quieter, more wild life but sadly, it's not going to last.